-Casey Polomaine, Director of Programming & Residencies – Casey attended Nazareth College of Rochester, where she earned her degree in Theatre Arts with a minor in Business Administration.
+Casey Polomaine, Executive Director – Casey (she/her) joined The Barn in 2015 as the Operations Coordinator, then transitioned into the role of Director of Programming & Residencies in 2018, where she specialized in working one-on-one with artists and community partners to develop new and innovative programming.
+In January 2022 Casey stepped into the role of Executive Director.
 Casey is the Co-Artistic Director and Founding Partner of Creative License, a theater collective aimed at breaking down the barriers between the artistic world and the general public, and has produced, directed, and acted in dozens of theatrical performances across the Capital Region.
 Her professional experience includes nearly 20 years in the customer service field in both the retail and banking environments.
-She joined The Barn in 2015 after quitting her full time job in the banking industry and is grateful for a professional return to her first love-art.
+She attended Nazareth College of Rochester, where she earned her degree in Theatre Arts with a minor in Business Administration.

 Board of Directors